armbian/documentation/docs/Process_CI.md

   - **main**
   - testing_branch (string)

-## Automatic Kernel Build at Pull Requests
+## Build All Artifacts at Pull Requests

-Generates kernels at Pull Requests if their code, patches or config was changed.
-Build starts when label of Pull Request is set to "Ready to review"
+Generates artifacts at Pull Requests code.
+Build starts when label of Pull Request is set to "Build".
+Requires administration privileges.

 ## Lint On Scripts